Fertility Myths Debunked

 This one is quite out there as far as fertility myths go, but there are many women out there who have tried it.
 Yes, when trying to conceive a common practice is inserting a menstrual cup right after sex in order to hold in all the sperm.
 This method also supposedly has the added benefit of holding the sperm very close to the cervix (which is where we need it to be deposited to get pregnant).
 As we mentioned above, the more sperm in the vaginal canal, the better your chances are for conceiving, right?
-Well I am sorry to report that there is no research to date regarding menstrual cups and fertility.
+Well, I am sorry to report that there is no research to date regarding menstrual cups and fertility.
 The manufacturers of menstrual cups do not mention that this product should be used to aid fertility in any way.
 So although the rationale may make sense, there is no way to know for sure whether or not this method works.
 Thousands of women claim this has helped them but anecdotal accounts are all we have at the moment.
 If you already use menstrual cups and want to give it a try, by all means.
-However, it’s important to be aware that this is NOT a proven method and shouldn’t be used alone or as a first line treatment for infertility!
+However, it’s important to be aware that this is NOT a proven method and shouldn’t be used alone or as a first-line treatment for infertility!

 Fertility Myths #4: Watching Funny Movies After Sex or Embryo Transfer

-Laughter is the best medicine right?
-This is my favourite tip I’ve found on the internet when it comes to increasing fertility.
+Is Laughter the best medicine, right?
+This is my favorite tip I’ve found on the internet when it comes to increasing fertility.
 This is because fertility treatments and dealing with infertility is SO incredibly stressful, and stress hinders fertility.
 Well, the rationale behind this one is pretty clear: laughter reduces stress, and reduced stress improves fertility.
 Funnily enough, this is one of those fertility myths that has actually been researched before!
-In a prospective quasi-randomized study, 219 women were randomized to either be entertained by a clown after embryo transfer for 15 minutes, or were left alone.
+In a prospective quasi-randomized study, 219 women were randomized to either be entertained by a clown after embryo transfer for 15 minutes or were left alone.
 To everyone’s surprise, the pregnancy rate was actually significantly higher in the clown group vs. the group that was left alone (3).
 This study highlights the importance of stress reduction and one’s state of mind when trying to conceive.
 Although more studies are needed in this area, and the study didn’t look at natural sex or funny movies per say, there is something very interesting going on here worth trying!

 Fertility Myths #5: Drinking Cough Syrup

 This is the craziest of the fertility myths, and is sadly all over the internet!
-The popularity behind this method is that an ingredient of cough syrups, gaifenesin, actually thins cervical mucus and thus should improve your chances of pregnancy.
-When cervical mucus is thinner, sperm are more easily able to survive and make the trek up to the egg.
+The popularity behind this method is that an ingredient of cough syrups, guaifenesin, actually thins cervical mucus and thus should improve your chances of pregnancy.
+When cervical mucus is thinner, sperm is more easily able to survive and make the trek up to the egg.
 There haven’t been any studies on this, and I would strongly advise against trying this one!
 Yes, it does thin cervical mucus; HOWEVER, there are other possibly dangerous components in cough syrup that could harm fertility and the health of any possible pregnancy.
-Do yourselves a favour and stay away from the cough syrup!
+Do yourselves a favor and stay away from the cough syrup!